ebabcock/BycatchEstimator/README.md

 Estimation of bycatch and/or index of abundance is carried out by using the function `bycatchFit`.
-This function requires an object produced by `bycatchSetup` as well as several other arguments.
-The user needs to define the most complex model configuration and simple model configuration, and the toolkit will fit all models in between.
+This function requires an object produced by `bycatchSetup`.
+Bycatch estimation is carried out by running linear models based on user-defined statistical distributions of observation error models (e.g. delta-lognormal, and negative binomial) with predictor variables (e.g., year, season, depth).
+The task of identifying a best approximating model is addressed through a semi-automated model selection process based on the user’s choice of information criteria (AICc, AIC or BIC) and cross validation.
+Once a best approximating model is identified, the standardized CPUE model is used to predict total bycatch in all logbook trips and summing across trips.
+The user needs to define the most complex model configuration and simple model configuration, and the function will fit all models in between.
 Random effects can also be specified, and the user needs to opt-in for doing cross validation.
-The default method for variance calculation is the simulation method, but other options are available. `bycatchFit` also produces an html output with results to the working directory.
+The default method for variance calculation is the simulation method, but other options are available. `bycatchFit` also produces an html or pdf output with results to the specified directory.

 ``` r
 bycatchFit(